 The tabletop game focuses on classes.
 Because the online game is a superset of the tabletop experience - characters will do many more things than they typically do in the tabletop game - we wanted to capture the flavor of the class system while still allowing characters to pursue many different ability specializations.

 We still group many abilities by categories familiar to anyone who has played the tabletop game.
-There are collections of abilities that mimic the class features of fighters, wizards, rogues and clerics - and eventually we'll do the same for all the other base classes in the core Pathfinder roleplaying game book.
-When a character has specialized in one of these collections, they gain a dedication bonus when they use those abilities.
-This encourages characters to mimic the classic tabletop classes without imposing arbitrary restrictions.
+There are collections of abilities that mimic the class features of fighters, wizards, rogues, clerics and alchemists - and eventually we'll do the same for all the other base classes in the core Pathfinder roleplaying game book.

 Remember that characters in Pathfinder Online do many things that the adventuring heroes of the tabletop game rarely if ever do.
-The online characters harvest resources, craft many kinds of items, transport goods from place to place, work as guards, spies, diplomats and soldiers, become bandits and generals and spymasters.
+The online characters harvest resources, craft many kinds of items, transport goods from place to place, work as guards, spies, diplomats and soldiers, and become bandits, generals and spymasters.

 There are two kinds of harvesting in the game.
-Individuals can use harvesting tools on resources they detect in the environment - pretty classic "whack a rock with a hammer" style harvesting you may have used in many Theme Park games like World of Warcraft.
+Individuals can use harvesting tools on resource nodes they detect in the environment - pretty classic "whack a rock with a hammer" style harvesting that you may have used in many Theme Park games like World of Warcraft.

-The other kind of harvesting requires the characters to construct an "Outpost".
-This is a persistent structure in the game and they'll come in all kinds and levels of complexity.
-Outposts are linked to resource "nodes" that produce a steady stream of some kinds of resources needed in bulk - like timber or ore.
-Getting together the materials needed to build an Outpost, building it, and defending it is the first kind of organized group activities we'll be introducing to the game during Early Enrollment.
+The other kind of harvesting requires characters to construct Holdings and Outposts.
+These are persistent structures in the game and are available in all kinds and levels of complexity.
+Outposts are linked to natural resources and produce a steady stream of some kinds of resources needed in bulk - like wood or ore - to the Holdings.
+Getting together the materials needed to craft these buildings, place them, and then defend them is central to controlling territory and requires a very organized effort.

-With the exception of some beginner gear and some consumables and vanity items from the cash shop, every item in the game will be crafted by player characters.
+With the exception of some beginner gear and some consumables and vanity items from the cash shop, every item in the game is crafted by player characters.

-Initially crafting is going to be handled via batch jobs similar to the system used in EVE Online.
-You'll assemble all the necessary materials at a specific crafting location, load them into a job, pay a fee, and be given a delivery date when the batch will be complete.
-Of course over time we can imagine many ways to make this process more complex and to permit lots of variation and customization - Crowdforging will be a crucial part of determining these plans!
+Crafting is handled via batch jobs similar to the system used in EVE Online.
+You assemble all the necessary materials at a specific crafting location, load them into a job, pay a fee, and are given a delivery date when the batch will be complete.
+Of course over time we can imagine many ways to make this process more complex and to permit lots of variation and customization - Crowdforging is a crucial part of determining these plans!

-Because player characters will create most of the items they need a way to distribute them and be compensated for doing the work to harvest resources and craft stuff.
-Settlements can operate markets, where supply and demand will send price signals to the crafting community.
-Each market operates independent of the others so there will be arbitrage opportunities in buying low in one Settlement and selling dear in another.
-Getting a caravan of valuable cargo from place to place is of course part of the fun.
+Because player characters create most of the items they and others need, they also require a way to distribute them and be compensated for doing the work to harvest resources and craft stuff.
+Settlements can operate auction houses, where supply and demand send price signals to the crafting community.
+Each market operates independent of the others so there are arbitrage opportunities in buying low in one Settlement and selling high in another.
+Getting a load of valuable cargo from place to place is of course part of the fun.